Sony-Edo-Platform-Development/twrp_device_sony_sm8250/README.md

-# TWRP device tree for Xperia 1II
+# TWRP device tree for Xperia 5II

-Xperia 1II (codenamed _"pdx203"_) is a high-end smartphone from Sony.
+Xperia 5II (codenamed _"pdx206"_) is a high-end smartphone from Sony.

-It was announced & released on February 2020.
+It was announced & released on October 2020.

 ## Device specifications